 Break Tasks into Daily, Weekly, and Monthly Lists

-Organize chores by frequency to make cleaning more manageable:
+Organizing chores by frequency makes cleaning manageable:

 Use Time Blocks for Cleaning